SCHOOL POLICIES REGARDING STUDENTS WITH DISABILITIES

 E. Student representative appointed by the Associated Students

-- The 504 Coordinator shall serve as Chairperson and will be responsible for providing a tape recording and written minutes of the hearing.
+- The ADA/504 Compliance Officer shall serve as Chairperson and will be responsible for providing a tape recording and written minutes of the hearing.
 All five (5) voting members, including the chair, shall constitute a quorum by which the hearing may proceed.

 - Both parties have the right to present witnesses, testimony, and evidence, but only as related to the case.